Conditions and diseases

 Symptoms and causes

 The facial muscles have the facial nerves in it, the 'nervus facialis'.
-This nerve runs from the brain stem, through the middle ear, through the skull wall and then through the large salivary gland (at the corners of the jaw) before reaching the facial muscles.
+This nerve runs from the brain stem, through the middle ear, through the cranial wall and then through the large salivary gland (at the corners of the jaw) before reaching the facial muscles.
 If there is a problem with the course of this nerve, a facial paralysis can occur.

 In addition to being the nerve in the face, this nerve is also responsible for tasting and muffling loud noises.
 Therefore, a patient who has facial paralysis may experience reduced taste in one half of the tongue and an oversensitivity to sounds.

-Usually, the cause of facial paralysis cannot be clearly identified, it is probably due to a viral infection of the facial nerve.
+Usually, the cause of facial paralysis cannot be clearly identified, though it is probably due to a viral infection of the facial nerve.
 This is called a Bell's pearl.
 Of these patients, 70% are expected to experience complete facial nerve recovery.

 - fractured skull with trauma of the facial nerve